The Amgen Tour of California - Another Year of Drama

 Is there a dark shadow following the Amgen Tour of California?

-federal government into Armstrong and the alleged doping within the Postal team suddenly ended in February.
+You're probably well aware that the investigation by the federal government into Armstrong and the alleged doping within the Postal team suddenly ended in February.
 While the chance of any criminal charges were now gone, WADA (which has no criminal jurisdiction in the matter), looks to be pressing forward.
 At stake for Mr. Armstrong are a few of his Tour de France titles.
 If WADA discovers there were some doping shenanigans they can yank those titles away.
 Who they'd award the new Tour de France titles to I have no idea.
 Jan Ullrich?
 Joseba Beloki?
 Alex Zulle?
 Choose someone at random?

 Just when you thought that the Feds dropping the case was the end of the doping accusations the word coming out of California is that after landing in the States Bruyneel was subpoenaed.
 Welcome back Johan!